fallback

 20 things about Google - Thing 08 - Google loves You Tube and so should you!

 Google loves video if it’s on You Tube.
 It’s become extremely keen on promoting You Tube since it bought it for a few zillion quid a few years ago.
-Don’t bother with Vimeo or any of the other video platform if you want Google to be interested in your website, it’s a simple as that!
-Why put Video directly on your website when you can use You Tube’s huge servers to take the strain?
+Don’t bother with Vimeo or any of the other video platforms if you want Google to be interested in your website, it’s as simple as that.
+Why put video directly on your website when you can use You Tube’s huge servers to take the strain?

-Here’s 7 top tips to help you use You Tube more effectively.
+Here’s 7 top tips to help Google love You Tube more effectively.

 1. Keep it real.
 It’s really nice to have a slick corporate video but what tends to be most popular are the “How to” videos, which usually consist of one person in front of their mobile phone, freely giving away information that will help others.